 Both tools excel in core VoIP but diverge in scope.
 RingCentral packs enterprise grade bells and whistles, while DialBunny focuses on simplicity, designed for smaller teams but also offered at a much lower cost.

-| Feature | RingCentral | DialBunny |
+| Capability | RingCentral | DialBunny |

 |---|---|---|